USS Currituck (AV-7): World War II Service

-Post World War II 1946s service
+Post World War II 1946-47 service

-In 1946, the Currituck and the USS Pine Island served in the Antarctic expedition Operation Highjump.
+In 1946, Currituck and USS Pine Island served in the Antarctic expedition Operation Highjump.

 After operations from this port and San Diego, she sailed 2 December 1946, participated in the Antarctic Operation Highjump, touched at the Marquesas Islands and visited Sydney, Australia, from 13 to 20 March 1947.
 She returned by way of the Panama Canal to Norfolk, Va., arriving 18 April.
 Currituck was placed in reserve 7 August 1947, berthed at Philadelphia.

 1950s

 Recommissioned 1 August 1951, Currituck got underway 17 December for Norfolk.
 From this port she operated locally and in the Caribbean, primarily on training duty.
 She departed Norfolk 23 August 1952 for a cruise which included visits to Trondheim, Norway, and Leith, Scotland, returning to her home port 17 October.
 After local operations and a brief voyage to Bermuda, she sailed again from Norfolk 24 August 1953, passing through the Panama Canal for operations around the Galápagos Islands, and returning to Norfolk 25 September.
 On 6 July 1954 she cleared for a European cruise, calling at Milford Haven, Wales, continuing to Taranto, Italy, and touching again at Milford Haven and Portsmouth before returning to Norfolk 18 September.

 Between 26 August and 13 December 1956 Currituck served with the US 6th Fleet in the Mediterranean, returning to training cruises to the Caribbean and local operations at Norfolk until 9 January 1958 when she entered the Philadelphia Naval Shipyard.